 (2) The conviction or acquittal of a person of a charge of an offence under this Act shall not prevent a further prosecution and conviction in respect of a continuation of that offence after the date on which the person was convicted or acquitted.

-[Section 162 amended by No. 84 of 2004 s.
+[Section 162 amended: No. 84 of 2004 s.
 80.]

 163. Sale of liquor, presumption of in some cases